microsoft/psi/topics/InDepth.Interop.md

 while True:
     payload = {}
     payload['message'] = random.uniform(0, 1)
-    payload['time'] = datetime.datetime.now().isoformat()
+    payload['originatingTime'] = datetime.datetime.now().isoformat()
     socket.send_multipart(['test-topic'.encode(), json.dumps(payload).encode('utf-8')])
 ```

-The schema of the `message` itself is arbitrary, but the fact that there is a root-level `"message"` and `"time"` is required and the time is expected to be ISO 8601 formated.
+The schema of the `message` itself is arbitrary, but the fact that there is a root-level `"message"` and `"originatingTime"` is required and the time is expected to be ISO 8601 formated.
 Also, remember that the payload is not a string, but UTF-8 encoded bytes.

 The stream of random doubles can then be easily consumed in \\psi: